 If all of the stars align, and you have killer assets/content on your website that are linkable, then this is a match made in heaven.
-This is likely the case, when you see the do see the floodgates open once the SEO works their magic.
-The site just needs to be optimized to point people in the right direction.
+This is likely the case when you do see the floodgates open once the SEO works their magic.
+The site needs to be optimized to point people in the right direction.
 When this happens, it is a beautiful thing.

 If your story doesn't go like this, then there are many things that you should check.
 I'll start with the actual job of the SEO, and move on to the more subjective/ambiguous.